Ethan12/IRCBot/README.md

 Commands denoted with ! (can be changed..) ..
 Very easy to add / delete commands.

 Current Commands :
-MD5, SHA1, SHA256, SHA512 and DuckDuckGo Searching.
+SAY, MD5, SHA1, SHA256, SHA512 and DuckDuckGo Searching.

 To run :  php bot.php